 5.3.1 Section 76 of the Planning Act (Northern Ireland) 2011, provides that any person who has an estate in land may enter into an agreement with the relevant authority (referred to as a s76 Agreement).
 A s76 Agreement will normally be required to secure the affordable housing contribution.

-5.3.2 As a number of possible methods exist for the delivery of the affordable housing, clauses within the s76 Agreement will need to be tailored to reflect the proposed delivery methods and circumstances in each case.
+5.3.2 As a number of possible methods exist for the delivery of the affordable housing, clauses within the s76 Agreement will need to be tailored to reflect the proposed delivery methods, products used and circumstances in each case.
 To assist this process, the Council is developing a series of template model s76 Agreements for the most common approaches.
-These model agreements can then be tailored to the specific circumstances of each development, with the most important consideration from a Council perspective being a workable solution between all parties that results in affordable housing being delivered to meet identified need.
+These model planning agreements can then be tailored to the specific circumstances of each development, with the most important consideration from a Council perspective being a workable solution between all parties that results in affordable housing being delivered to meet identified need/demand.

-5.3.3 As part of the PAD process for any proposal to which affordable housing obligations will apply, developers should submit proposed Heads of Terms for the s76 Agreement for discussion with the Council.
-Any subsequent planning application should then include a draft s76 Agreement, based on the agreed Heads of Terms and the most relevant model s76 Agreement.
-Planning permission will not be issued until the final s76 Agreement has been signed by all relevant parties.
+5.3.3 As part of the planning process for any proposal to which affordable housing obligations will apply, developers should submit proposed Heads of Terms for the s76 Agreement for discussion with the Council.
+We strongly recommend this takes place as part of PAD process, with any subsequent planning application then including a draft Agreement, based on the agreed Heads of Terms and the most relevant Model s76 Agreement.
+Planning permission will not be issued until the final Agreement has been signed by all relevant parties.
 In the event that required affordable housing obligations cannot be secured by way of a s76 Agreement, the Council will refuse planning permission.

 5.3.4 As noted above, there may be occasions where development is delivered over a number of phases, based on an agreed concept masterplan.
 In such circumstances, the Council will normally include specific triggers in the s76 Agreement to ensure that the affordable housing will be delivered at key stages and will not be delivered significantly in advance of, or later than, market housing.

-5.3.6 Similarly, to avoid circumstances in which the agreed intermediate housing cannot be delivered in accordance with the s76 Agreement (e.g. low/no demand for the agreed product), clauses will be included to enable the requirement to be reviewed.
+5.3.6 Similarly, to avoid circumstances in which agreed intermediate housing cannot be delivered in accordance with the s76 Agreement (e.g. low/no demand for the agreed product), clauses will be included to identify appropriate fall-back options and to enable the requirement to be reviewed as needed (see also paragraph 5.2.11 above).
 This will necessitate close dialogue between NIHE, DfC and the Council.

 5.3.7 The Council will monitor the delivery of affordable housing to ensure the effectiveness of the policy approach and findings incorporated into the LDP’s Annual Monitoring Reports (AMRs).
 This will outline the number of affordable homes built per annum, the percentage of affordable versus market sale dwellings approved and the tenure, type and size of units.

-5.4.1 The flow diagram at Appendix 3 summarises the key stages of the process that will need to be followed as part of the planning process in relation to Policy HOU5.
+5.4.2 This should be read alongside the flow diagram at Appendix 4, which summarises the key stages of the process that will need to be followed as part of the planning process in relation to Policy HOU5.